platelminto/parse-torrent-title/README.md

 ## Contributing

-Submit a PR, including tests (if applicable) for what you've added.
-Please provide input torrent names in `tests/files/input.json` and output json objects in `tests/files/output.json` (where the non-guaranteed fields `group`, `excess`, and `episodeName` don't have to be included).
+Submit a PR on the `dev` branch, including tests for what gets newly matched (if applicable).
+Please provide input torrent names in `tests/files/input.json` and full output json objects in `tests/files/output_raw.json` (where the fields `group`, `excess`, and `episodeName` don't have to be included).
+Also add the output to `tests/files/output_standard.json`, only including fields that are standardised, along with `title`.

 ## License